TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### First Go program

-We can create our first Go program by making a `hello.go` file.
+We can create our first Go program by making a `here_we_go.go` file.
 Later on during the compile process, the Go compiler first converts this Go file into an assembly-like internal representation and then compiles the internal representation into a binary.

-In order to let the compile succeed, there must be a Go file (`hello.go` in our case here) that not only belongs to the `main` package but also includes a `main` function such that the compiler can locate the entrypoint of the binary.
+In order to let the compile succeed, there must be a Go file (`here_we_go.go` in our case here) that not only belongs to the `main` package but also includes a `main` function such that the compiler can locate the entrypoint of the binary.

 {% codeblocktag () %}
-hello.go
+here_we_go.go
 {% end %}
 ```go
 // Declare this file as part of the main package.